Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: Conclusions

-In a nutshell, the primary features of the present analysis are as follows: \begin{itemize} \item LSST promises to provide improved constraints on the cosmological parameters of any reasonable late-time dark energy model, with the possibility to do the same for other classes of models as well. \item Future LSST data shows potential in breaking correlations between certain parameters.
+\begin{itemize} \item LSST promises to provide improved constraints on the cosmological parameters of any reasonable late-time dark energy model, with the possibility to do the same for other classes of models as well. \item Future LSST data shows potential in breaking correlations between certain parameters.
 This can have very significant consequences in the study of the Hubble tension and the clustering tension in the future. \end{itemize}

 We believe the entire analysis gives an insight into the role of LSST in reinvestigating existing models and into the constraining power of the data from LSST compared to existing SNIa datasets like Pantheon.